nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 #### Threat: Memory Exhaustion due to Large Messages

+A (malicious) peer could exhaust the node's memory with (many) large messages.

+Countermeasures:
-To prevent a (malicious) peer from exhausting up the node's memory with (many) large messages, nodes SHOULD NOT accept incoming messages larger than 5mb (5242880 bytes).
-Nodes SHALL NOT send larger messages.
+- Nodes SHOULD NOT accept incoming messages larger than 5mb (5242880 bytes).

-#### Threat: File Descriptor Exhaustion due to Many Connections
+#### Threat: Resource Exhaustion through Connection Flooding

-Although multiple peers might share the same IP address in clustering or cloud environments nodes COULD limit the number of active connections from/to a single IP address to e.g. 5 connections.
-This makes it harder for malicious parties to exhaust the node's resources which could deny other peers from connecting to it.
+Multiple peers might share the same IP address and certificate in clustering or cloud environments.
+However, it can also be used by attackers to trying to flood the node with a very large number of connections exhausting resources like file descriptors, connection pools or thread pools.

+Countermeasures:
+- Nodes SHOULD limit the number of active connections from/to a single IP address (e.g. 5 connections).
+- Nodes SHOULD limit the number of active connections from/to a single certificate subject (e.g. 5 connections).

 #### Threat: Resource Exhaustion through Message Flooding

 A peer that floods the node with many messages threatens the stability of a node, and the network in general: resources for processing incoming messages often have hard limits in the form connection pools, thread pools or backlogs.

+Countermeasures:
-Nodes SHOULD avoid having these resources exhausted by limiting the number of messages received from a peer.
+- Nodes SHOULD limit the number of messages received from a peer.

 TODO: What would be a good number?
 5/second?